GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     === "Key points"

         - Effectively using R is a journey of months or years.
-Still, you don't have to be an expert to use R, and you can start using and analyzing your data with about a day's worth of training.
+Still, you don't have to be an expert to use R, and you can start using and analysing your data with about a day's worth of training.
-        - It is important to understand how R organizes data in a given object type and how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.
+        - It is important to understand how R organises data in a given object type and how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.
-        - Working with vectors effectively prepares you to understand how R organizes data.
+        - Working with vectors effectively prepares you to understand how R organises data.

     === "Objectives"